fggo/python/README.md

 # handles initial requests for new_topic page(show a blank form)
 # and the processing of submitted data in the form
 # reverse() to get the URL for the topics page and pass the URL to
-# HttpResponseRedirect(), which redirects the browser to topics page.
+# HttpResponseRedirect(), which redirects the reader to topics page
+# after they submit their topic.
 # views.py
 from django.shortcuts import render from django.http import HttpResponseRedirect